Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 https://github.com/tomduck/pandoc-tablenos
 https://github.com/tomduck/pandoc-fignos

-Original paper by Giacomo Torzo of LABTREK
+Original paper by Giacomo Torzo of LabTrek
 Revision and new technical documentation by Davide Bortolami of Fermium LABS

 http://labtrek.it